 - Language: English

-- Format: Use the Conference Submission Template (forthcoming)
+- Format: Use the conference template

 - Page limit: No more than 8 pages